Most Successful Countries of All-Time: Per Capita (2016 UDATE)

-Generally the most successful countries on the Olympic medal tally are also some of the biggest countries in terms of population.
+Generally the most successful countries in terms of Olympic medals won are also some of the biggest countries in terms of population.
 This may seem unfair when comparing the success of countries, as the bigger countries have a larger population pool from which to develop athletes.
-Using per capita data to rank success of nations at the Olympic Games is an alternative to the popular listing based on total gold medals won.
+Using per capita data to rank success of nations at the Olympic Games is an alternative to the popular way of ranking based on just total gold medals won.

-The following analysis is based on the total medals won by a country through the modern Olympic history.
-We have also calculated the per capita medal results for the 2008 Olympic Games, though with the small sample size a single medal to a small nation can make a big difference to the ranking.
-Below are tables of the top countries based on the total all-time medals won during the Summer Olympics, ranked relative to the nation's population.
-See the complete medal list and population data from which this analysis is derived, and also a discussion of different ranking systems.
+The following analysis is based on the total medals won by a country throughout modern Olympic history (we have also calculated the per capita medal results for the 2008 Olympic Games, though with the small sample size a single medal to a small nation can make a big difference to the ranking).

 The Finns are Best when you consider Total Medals

 Finland is the most successful currently competing country at the Olympic Games based on their population size and the number of Olympic medals won (irrespective of whether you use the total golds or total medals metric).
 Finland have won 101 gold medals in 24 appearances at the Summer Olympics, with a population of just over 5 million people in 2011.
 Denmark, with a similar population and from the same region, have won only 45 gold medals.
 Many of Finland's medals were gained in early last century, with only a few medals won in recent Olympiads.